 Sera, H. (1996).
 Understanding the Meaning of Social Interest from a Japanese Perspective.
 Presented at the International Association of Individual Psychology at Oxford University.
 Oxford, England.

-SCHOLARSHIP: SELECTED PUBLICATIONS AND DOMESTIC PRESENTATIONS
+SCHOLARSHIP: SELECTED DOMESTIC PRESENTATIONS

 Globerman, S., Paracios, D. P., Sera, H., …., & Szajner, K. (2016).
 Promoting Family and Community Mental Health through Pragmatic Grassroots Advocacy.
 Presented at the 80th Minnesota Psychological Association Annual Convention.
 Plymouth, Minnesota.